Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 |`nftAuctionInfo` | filled with AuctionNFT structure object

 ### buyNFT
-buy one nft token from progressing sale
+Buy one nft token from progressing sale

 > NFT buyers can purchase nft token from sales using this function